Lucy Turnbull: Political career

 Turnbull was elected to Council in 1999 on the Living Sydney independent platform and was immediately elevated to the position of Deputy Lord Mayor, serving under Lord Mayor Frank Sartor.
 When Sartor resigned as Lord Mayor to enter NSW politics, Turnbull was elected as his replacement.
 In early 2004, the Carr Labor government dismissed the City of Sydney and South Sydney Councils and forced their amalgamation.
 Turnbull was subsequently appointed as one of three Commissioners assigned with the responsibility of establishing a new governance structure for the merged council entity.
-Turnbull later recalled, feeling the pressure of the Carr Labor government, approached Clover Moore and encouraged her to run as Lord Mayor in the hope that Labor would not gain control of the City of Sydney.
+Turnbull, feeling the pressure of the Carr Labor government, approached Clover Moore and encouraged her to run as Lord Mayor in the hope that Labor would not gain control of the City of Sydney.

 As Lord Mayor, Turnbull awarded Nobel Peace Prize laureate Aung San Suu Kyi the keys to the city of Sydney in 2003.

 Business and community involvement

 With a background in commercial law and investment banking, Turnbull is a Director and Secretary of Turnbull & Partners Pty Ltd, a private investment company.
-From October 2010 to November 17, 2017 she was Non-Executive Chairman of biotechnology company Prima BioMed Limited.
-She was appointed on 25 February 2022 as a Non-Executive Director of ASX listed Immutep (formerly Prima BioMed Ltd).
+From October 2010 to November 17, 2017 she was Non-Executive Chairman of biotechnology company Prima BioMed.
+She was appointed on 25 February 2022 as a Non-Executive Director of Australian Securities Exchange listed Immutep (formerly Prima BioMed).
+From August 2013 until October 2015, she was a director of SeaLink.

 Turnbull has a long-standing interest in cities and their planning, governance and management, as well as the importance of technological innovation to the national economy.
 In 1999, she published a book called Sydney: Biography of a City.
 She was an independent member of the Sydney Metropolitan Development Authority, which was charged with the urban renewal and revitalisation of several precincts in Sydney, including Redfern–Waterloo.
 She was an independent member of the Redfern–Waterloo Authority from its establishment in 2004 until its repeal in December 2011.
 She is a former board member of the Australian Technology Park, Redfern.
 From 2004 until 2011, Turnbull served as Deputy Chair of the Committee for Sydney, a think tank for Greater Sydney representing public, private and not-for-profit sectors and focused on the future of the metropolitan city, and chaired it from 2011 until 2015.

 Turnbull is a former deputy chair of the Council of Australian Governments (COAG) City Expert Advisory Panel (appointed July 2010), which reported to the COAG Reform Council.
-The Expert Panel was charged with preparing a report published on 1 March 2012, advising COAG Reform Council on whether metropolitan planning systems were consistent with agreed COAG criteria.
+The expert panel was charged with preparing a report published on 1 March 2012, advising COAG Reform Council on whether metropolitan planning systems were consistent with agreed COAG criteria.